mrdk/mind/doc/control.rst

    command options :option:`-e` and :option:`-x`; otherwise its value is 0.

-   If the value of :word:`arg-cmdline` is nonzero, then it contains a string that is executed after the file :file:`init.mind` is read and before the system switches to interactive mode (if it does).
+   If the value of `arg-cmdline` is nonzero, then it contains a string that is executed after the file :file:`init.mind` is read and before the system switches to interactive mode (if it does).

 .. word:: arg-interactive	( -- addr ) |K|

-   Variable containing a flag that is set to :word:`false` by the command line options :option:`-e`.
-By default its value is :word:`true`.
+   Variable containing a flag that is set to `false` by the command line options :option:`-e`.
+By default its value is `true`.

-   If the value of :word:`arg-interactive` is :word:`true`, then :program:`mind` switches to an interactive mode after startup.
+   If the value of `arg-interactive` is `true`, then :program:`mind` switches to an interactive mode after startup.

 The complete command line parameters of :program:`mind` are accessible